 Philadelphia: Macrae-Smith-Company, 1938.
 First Edition.
+8vo (8 1/4 x 5 3/4 inches; 210 x 145 mm), 268 pages, in yellow cloth with a pictorial dust jacket.
 An unusual book aimed at guys who want to go from copy boy to ace reporter.
 Unusual in the sense that it combines both fiction and nonfiction.
-We follow Jerry, a likeable copy boy on a New Jersey daily who puts up with coarse (and frankly awful) editors and pressmen but then gets his big chance to be a reporter.
-Illustrated with real newsroom and technical photographs of the day.
-Octavo, 268 pages.
-Pastedowns slightly darkened on edges, otherwise Near Fine in a Good to Very Good pictorial dust jacket with several shallow chips and tears, including a 1 1/2" tear with creasing to top edge of front panel affecting "O" in "COPY."
-SCARCE in dust jacket.
+We follow Jerry, a likable copy boy on a New Jersey daily who puts up with coarse (and frankly awful) editors and pressmen but then gets his big chance to be a reporter.
+Journalists will enjoy the depiction of Matt Hale, the city editor, who communicates primarily through growling, screaming and banging his fist on his desk.
+Very entertaining; most journalists have known editors like Matt Hale.Illustrated with real newsroom and technical photographs of the day.
+SCARCE, especially in dust jacket. .
 Item #674

 CONDITION: Light toning to page edges, heavier toning to paste downs, but clean and unmarked.
 The pictorial dust jacket has several shallow chips and tears, including a 1 1/2" tear with creasing to top edge of front panel affecting "O" in "COPY."
 Overall, a Very Good copy.